carbon-design-system/carbon-platform/docs/CONTRIBUTING.md

 - The header must always be fewer than **72** characters
 - Any line in the commit body must be fewer than **100** characters
+- Header and scope must each be a value from [.commitlintrc.js](../.commitlintrc.js)

 Most of these rules are to help with integration of `git` with common tools.